ctangney-tulip/crystal-clear-components/README.md

 ## Core Concepts

 1. KISS -- Keep It Simple, Stupid.
    When in doubt, utilize the basics: HTML, CSS, JavaScript.
 Only use what you need.
 Don't do anything else.
+This means...
+   - Opt to use existing features.
+Things like HTML templates, CSS variables, and JavaScript Web Components should all be utilized when possible.
+2. Put the user first.
+   What the hell does this actually mean?
+You need to make it make sense to people other than yourself - CJT
+3. Write as little code as possible to keep things lightweight.
+   - Don't make things obtuse, or difficult to understand: just keep things lean.
-2. Add more concepts that make sense as you come up with them....
+4. Add more concepts that make sense as you come up with them.... - CJT

 ## Still To Do...

-1. Code splitting for Components
+1. Code splitting for Components TS / JS
-2. Code splitting for CSS
+   - This will enable users to embed individual components from the library onto their pages.
-3. Pipeline / build stuff
+2. Pipeline / build stuff